Moving From Drupal to Hugo 08 Feb, 2016

 My wife and I had a bouncing baby boy late last year and man, did he arrive like a shrieking banshee from hell.
 That was four months I hope never to experience again and, thanks to some serious and prolonged lack of REM sleep, I hope soon to forget.
 Like all new parents, you just dig in and pray for things to slowly get back to normal.
 However, with the passing of time comes the dawning realisation that this is the new normal.
 Even though I really liked my previous life, this post isn't a rant about that.
 It's about some of the things I've discovered about my new one.

 Event Handling in Analysis Classes 22 Mar, 2013

 As I have mentioned in a couple of other posts, I have been working on the API for a suite of building performance analysis classes, with a particular focus on dynamic visualisation and interactive manipulation.
 Part of this involves implementing an event notification system so that changes can propagate through even the most complex object hierarchies without the user having to worry about the internal plumbing.
 Unfortunately the standard approaches that I have found aren't particularly suitable here, so I have had to hack out something of my own.

 Whilst working on an analysis library recently, I have been trying to reconcile how best to define positional and directional information.
-Most 3D frameworks and APIs use a single
+Most 3D frameworks and Application Programming Interfaces (API) use a single

 Vector class (or similar) to define a generic object with X, Y and Z properties, which is then used interchangeably to describe both points in space and direction vectors.
 The closer I look, however, the more I think that it's important to clearly distinguish between the two and treat them as separate classes in an API in order to avoid inadvertent user mistakes.
 Unfortunately there is no single knock-out justification for either approach, so the following are some simple contemplations on the subject as I try to work out which way to go.